LMCache/demo/demo3-KV-blending/README.md

 You should be able to access the frontend from your browser at `http://<your server's IP>:8501`.

-In the demo, you can select different texts to make a long context, and ask questions to different vLLM instances.
+In the demo, you can select different text chunks and re-order them to make a long context, and ask questions to different vLLM instances (with or without LMCache).

 ## Stop the docker images
 ```bash